Robotic lawn mowers have upended the traditional way of cutting the grass.

 Perimeter wires also deteriorate or break over time as a result of harsh weather conditions.
 Even limited stretching can damage wires, and corrosion happens no matter where you live.

 Perimeter wires also place limitations on installing other systems, like irrigation, aeration, cable or internet connection, or outdoor lighting.

 If you accidentally damage a wire when installing any of these systems, the robotic lawn mower won’t be able to do its job effectively until it’s repaired or replaced.
 You may not even know the damage has occurred until it’s too late.

 There are multiple reasons why a robotic lawn mower that doesn’t rely on perimeter wires is more convenient and efficient.

 How Do Robotic Mowers Operate Without a Perimeter Wire?

-Robotic lawn mowers are revolutionizing the “chore” of landscaping.
+Robotic lawn mowers are revolutionising the “chore” of landscaping.
 Especially with advanced models now emerging that don’t rely on perimeter wires or other physical boundaries.

 Smart robotic mowers like the BLADE rely on technologies like GPS, visual sensors, and LiDAR for navigation.

 Wireless robotic mowers allow homeowners like you to enjoy a well-manicured lawn without installing or maintaining boundary wires.